 STANDARD IX: Equal Opportunity and Affirmative Action Policy

 Indiana University prohibits discrimination based on arbitrary consideration of such characteristics as age, color, disability, ethnicity, gender, marital status, national origin, race, religion, sexual orientation, or veteran status.

 ADMISSION PROFILE NUMBER

-Candidates are ranked according to a calculated Admission Profile Number developed by the Program Admission Committee.
-The academic and interview profile numbers are combined to provide a TOTAL ADMISSION PROFILE NUMBER for each candidate.
-80% of the total profile number is based on the student’s past academic record and 20% is based on the PARS assessment.
+Applicants are ranked according to a calculated Admission Profile Number developed by the Program Admission Committee.
+The academic profile and PARS scores are combined to provide a TOTAL ADMISSION PROFILE NUMBER for each applicant.
+80% of the total profile number is based on the applicant’s past academic record and 20% is based on the PARS score.